AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 From the **[!UICONTROL My audiences]** tab, select the Plus **+** symbol, and select **Audience**.

 ### Select data connection

+>[!IMPORTANT]
+>
+>After connecting to your first data connection and importing your first audience, you can then select to add multiple audiences from this existing data connection.
+In this case, the workflow will take you directly to the [select audience](#select-audience) step, since all the prerequisite information from the other steps will be imported from the existing connection.

 A data connection is the source of data from where you are importing audiences into Real-Time CDP Collaboration.
 For the first release of Real-Time CDP Collaboration, the only supported data connection is Real-Time CDP.